"Tab, Tab, Bug": Security Pitfalls of Next Edit Suggestions in AI-Integrated IDEs: Dissecting NES

 \textit{Transactional Edits.} NES capabilities extend to predicting a sequence of semantically relevant modifications, or ``transactional edits'', such as refactoring or component replacement.
 While functionally useful, this introduces risks where the model mimics editing patterns without awareness of security policies.
 For instance, when observing debugging behaviors (e.g., variable logging) or refactoring tasks (e.g., changing visibility), the model may blindly replicate these actions in inappropriate contexts, leading to data leaks or unintended endpoint exposure.
 Complex edits can widen the gap between intended functionality and security constraints, introducing subtle vulnerabilities that are harder to spot than syntax errors.

-\textit{Human-IDE Interaction.} The design of \emph{User Action Triggers} and \emph{Response Parsing} creates a seamless user experience that can paradoxically reduce security vigilance.
+\textit{Human-IDE Interaction.} The design of \emph{User Action Triggers} and \emph{Response Parsing} creates a seamless user experience that may paradoxically reduce security vigilance.
 Unlike chat-based assistants, where users explicitly query the model, NES suggestions are unsolicited and appear directly in the editor (e.g., as ghost text).
-This immediate, continuous feedback loop can induce a ``bias of validity'' and scrutiny fatigue.
+This immediate, continuous feedback loop may induce a ``bias of validity'' and scrutiny fatigue.
 Furthermore, features like \textit{Location Jumping} and \textit{Sequential Editing} encourage rapid acceptance of changes across files.
-Reduced friction raises the cognitive burden of security verification, making developers more likely to skip checks or accept partial fixes (e.g., via No-Op edits), ultimately driving automation-induced complacency.
+Reduced friction may raise the cognitive burden of security verification, making developers more likely to skip checks or accept partial fixes (e.g., via No-Op edits), ultimately driving automation-induced complacency.